BougeISM/ebuilder/README.md

 **Replace a type of block to another on a wall**

 ```
-1. pick a new block by right-click golden boots
+1. pick a new block by right-click golden carrot
 2. move to the front of the wall
 3. put a torch to one of the block to replace in front of you
 ```